Free US shipping $30+

 The risk depends on the formula.
 Fibers containing Dimethicone form a silicone film that traps residue against the scalp with repeated use.
 Formulas with Silica leave granular deposits in and around follicle openings.
 A pure cotton fiber made without these additives will not clog pores because it washes out completely and leaves no residue behind.

-Will daily hair fiber use damage my hair?
+Will regular hair fiber use damage my hair?

 Do I need to wash hair fibers out every night?

-Can hair fibers cause scalp irritation with daily use?
+Can hair fibers cause scalp irritation with regular use?

-A formula with only natural ingredients will not cause irritation even with years of daily use.
+A formula with only natural ingredients will not cause irritation even with years of use.
 The risk increases with formulas containing chemical binding agents like Ammonium Chloride, abrasive fillers like Silica, or synthetic preservatives.
-Cumulative daily exposure to these compounds is a more common trigger for contact sensitivity than occasional use.
+Repeated exposure to these compounds is a more common trigger for contact sensitivity than occasional use.

 Are hair fibers safe to use long term?

 Yes, provided the formula is clean.
 Hair fibers are a cosmetic surface product with no systemic absorption.
 They do not affect hair growth, thyroid function, hormones, or any internal process.
-Long-term safety is determined by the ingredients in the formula, not by the concept of hair fibers themselves.
+Long-term safety is determined by the ingredient list, not by the concept of hair fibers themselves.

-What is the safest hair fiber for everyday use?
+What is the safest hair fiber for regular use?

-The safest daily-use fiber has the fewest ingredients and the least potential for scalp interaction.
+The safest choice for ongoing use has the fewest ingredients and the least potential for scalp interaction.
 A formula with cotton, mineral-based colorant, and sodium chloride contains nothing that accumulates, irritates, or requires a preservative.
-Three natural ingredients is the benchmark for daily safety.
+Three natural ingredients is the safety benchmark.

 Built for 365 Days a Year